Notification Process for Brief Absences for Medical or Personal Reasons

-For more information about a voluntary medical withdrawal, contact Dr. Bruce Lynch, Director of Counseling and Health Needs.
+For more information about a voluntary medical withdrawal, contact Dr. Bruce Lynch, Associate Dean of Students for Counseling and Health Needs.

-An Involuntary Withdrawal may be imposed by the when a student exhibits behavior that has not been appropriately resolved through the Student Conduct process or is threatening to the safety and wellbeing of the college community.
+An Involuntary Withdrawal may be imposed by the college when a student exhibits behavior that has not been appropriately resolved through the Student Conduct process or is threatening to the safety and well-being of the college community.

 Each situation will be reviewed on a case-by-case basis through an individualized assessment of the student’s ability to safely participate in college programs.
-The Vice President for Student Life will consult with the Director of Counseling and Health Needs, Director of Campus Security, Associate Dean of Students/Director of Academic Advising, Director of Community Living, the Director of Disability Services and college legal counsel as necessary to fully consider available medical knowledge and the observed, documented behavior which prompted the review in order to determine if a reasonable accommodation can be made or if a withdrawal is recommended.
+The Dean of Students will consult with the Director of Counseling and Health Needs, Director of Campus Safety, Associate Dean of Students /Director of Academic Advising, Associate Dean of Students for Community Living, the Director of Disability Services and college legal counsel as necessary to fully consider available medical knowledge and the observed, documented behavior which prompted the review in order to determine if a reasonable accommodation can be made or if a withdrawal is recommended.

-If a withdrawal is recommended, the Vice President for Student Life will confer with the student and/or parent/guardian to explain the advantages of a voluntary withdrawal or voluntary medical withdrawal and the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
-If the student declines to take a voluntary withdrawal or voluntary medical withdrawal, the Vice President for Student Life may impose an involuntary withdrawal.
-The Vice President for Student Life will explain the implications for the student including the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
+If a withdrawal is recommended, the Dean of Students will confer with the student and/or parent/guardian to explain the advantages of a voluntary withdrawal or voluntary medical withdrawal and the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
+If the student declines to take a voluntary withdrawal or voluntary medical withdrawal, the Dean of Students may impose an involuntary withdrawal.
+The Dean of Students will explain the implications for the student including the conditions for re-entry which may include a medical clearance from a licensed physician or psychologist.
 During an Involuntary Withdrawal, the student is immediately administratively withdrawn from all classes and from college housing if applicable.
 The transcript will indicate “W” for all currently enrolled courses.
 The student may be eligible for a refund according to the Institutional Refund Policy.

-In an emergency situation, the College will take immediate steps to protect the health, safety, and welfare of students, employees, and the campus community including the imposition of an Interim Separation by the VP for Student Life.
+In an emergency situation, the College will take immediate steps to protect the health, safety, and welfare of students, employees, and the campus community including the imposition of an Interim Separation by the Dean of Students.
 The subsequent individual assessment may result in an Involuntary Withdrawal.

 Appeal of an Involuntary Withdrawal

 A decision to impose an Involuntary Withdrawal may be appealed by the student to the President within five (5) business days of the decision.
-Appeals should be in writing and include specific reasons for the appeal.
-The President has five (5) business days to review the information presented and inform the student in writing of a final decision.
-The President may uphold the decision of the Vice President for Student Life, adjust the finding, refer the matter back to the VP for Student Life for additional consideration or reverse the decision and reinstate the student.
+Appeals should be in writing, sent from @etown email address, and include specific reasons for the appeal.
+The Provost has five (5) business days to review the information presented and inform the student in writing of a final decision.
+The Provost may uphold the decision of the Dean of Students, adjust the finding, refer the matter back to the Dean of Students for additional consideration or reverse the decision and reinstate the student.
 The President’s decision is final.

 Students who believe they may have been discriminated against on the basis of a disability can follow the grievance procedure at www.etown.edu/offices/disability/Grievance_Procedure.aspx.